Houston Diagnostic Medical Sonography Schools

 Alvin Community College offers numerous programs in allied health care, including nursing, respiratory care and polysomnography.
 The diagnostic cardiovascular sonography program offers several specializations within the field.
 Applicants to the certificate programs must have a minimum of an associate's degree in an allied health care field.
 Graduates of the programs can earn certification by passing the ARDMS registry exam.

-This certificate program comprises four semesters of 1,888 content hours.
+This certificate program in adult echocardiology comprises four semesters totaling 37 credits.
 Coursework includes sonographic instrumentation, cardiovascular concepts and diagnostic electrocardiography.
 Students are required to engage in clinical experiences throughout the program.

 Advanced Technical Certificate in Diagnostic Cardiovascular Sonography - Vascular Sonography